Alvor1991/PP3-Python/README.md

 ### Project Goals

-The Marathon Tracker project aims to provide a user-friendly and efficient tool for managing and tracking marathon training progress.
-The following goals have been established to ensure the application meets its intended purpose:

 * Clarity and accessibility - present the tracker in a clear and understandable manner.

 * Intuitive workflow - design each step of the tracker to be intuitive and straightforward.